mashafrancis/notes/docs/Elasticsearch/elasticsearch setup.md

 ## Installing Elasticsearch

-The installation on this article is based on RHEL version 8, you can use dnf instead of yum.
+The installation on this article is based on RHEL version 8, you can use yum instead of dnf.

 Switch to superuser